Synchronizing Rhythms of Logic: Representing computational networks by marked graphs

 \subsection{Logical distance}

+Marked graphs with live and safe families permit the definition of a logical analog of the concept of distance.
+The notion of distance used in physics has evolved in the quest for increasing precision.
+Rather than taking a meter inscribed in platinum as the defining standard, the meter is now defined by invoking the theory of relativity in which the speed of light allows a new definition: the meter is how far light travels in a specified fraction of a second \cite{SI}.
+This definition is inspired by the theory of special relativity, which relates distance to a count of clock ticks between the sending a signal and the receipt of an echo from a distant point \cite{05einstein} (with a practical implementation in radar \cite{radar}).
+We define an analogous, purely mathematical {\it logical distance} between nodes of a marked graph with a live and safe family.

-In special relativity, distance is defined as a count of clock ticks between sending a signal and receiving an echo from a distant point\cite{05einstein}.
-An analogous and purely mathematical, {\it logical distance} between nodes of a marked graph with a family of markings is the following (which we have not seen elsewhere). \begin{defn} For any two nodes $v$ and $w$ of a graph with a live and safe marking family, the {\it logical distance} $D(v,w)$ is the number of times $v$ must fire in order for a label carried by a token on an input arrow of $v$ to reach $w$ and be returned as a label on a token on an input arrow to $v$.
-By convention, if $v$ and $w$ are identical, then $D(v,v) = 0$.\footnote{{\it Logical distance} is distinct from {\it path length} in graphs.} \end{defn}
+\begin{defn} Assume that the firing of a node can copy a label on an in-arrow of the node to a label on an out-arrow of the node.
+Then for any two nodes $v$ and $w$ of a graph with a live and safe family, the {\it logical distance} $D(v,w)$ is the number of times $v$ must fire in order for a label carried by a token on an input arrow of $v$ to reach $w$ and be returned as a label on a token on an input arrow to $v$.
+By convention, if $v$ and $w$ are identical, then $D(v,v) = 0$.\footnote{{\it The logical distance} is distinct from {\it path length} in graphs.} \end{defn}

-\begin{prop} Suppose that $v$ and $w$ are any two nodes of a connected graph with a live and safe marking family.
-Consider a paths $vw$ and $wv$, and count the tokens on each path, then the sum of those two counts is invariant under node firings.
-Let $n$ be the least such sum, then the logical distance $D(v,w)$ is $n$. \end{prop}
+\begin{prop} Suppose that $v$ and $w$ are any two nodes of a connected graph with a live and safe family.
+The graph contains at least one simple directed path from $v$ to $w$ and at least one return simple directed path from $w$ to $v$.
+For a marking in the family, let $n_{vw}$ be the least token count of any path from $v$ to $w$, and let $n_{wv}$ be the least token count of any return path from $w$ to $v$.
+The logical distance $D(v,w)$ is the sum $n_{vw}+n_{wv}$ of the two token counts. {\normalfont(See example of nodes $v_0$ and $v_5$ in \cref{fig:nCy} below.)} \end{prop}

-\begin{proof} For any connected graph with live and safe marking, there are directed paths from $v$ to $w$ and from $w$ to $v$.
-First, consider the special case of a graph that is a simple directed circuit marked by a single token.\footnote{``Simple directed circuit'' is defined in \Cref{sec:A1} } The firing of a node of the circuit makes the next node fireable, so that a sequence of firings generates a sequence of markings in which the token circulates repeatedly around the nodes.
-By inspection, for any two nodes $v$ and $w$ of the circuit, the sum of tokens on the two paths is 1 which is $D(v,w)$.

-The general case splits into cases (a) and (b).
-In case (a) the path from $v$ to $w$ has no arrows in common with the path from $w$ to $v$, so that the union of the two paths is a simple directed circuit, and the number of tokens on this circuit is independent of node firings.
-When $v$ fires, the return is carried by a label on the fired token that circulates around the simple directed circuit, so that for a marking with $n$ tokens on the circuit, starting from a token on an in-arrow of $v$, $n$ firings of $v$ produce the return, and the logical distance is $n$.